aws-neuron/aws-neuron-sdk/general/appnotes/perf/neuron-cc/parallel-ncgs.rst

 The Auto Model Replication feature in TensorFlow-Neuron enables you to load the model once and the data parallel replication would happen automatically.
 This reduces framework memory usage as you are not loading the same model multiple times.
-This feature is experimental and available in TensorFlow-Neuron only.
+This feature is beta and available in TensorFlow-Neuron only.

 To enable Auto Model Replication, set NEURONCORE_GROUP_SIZES to Nx1